valerio-bozzolan/wp-no-links-please-anti-spam/README.md

 ## Features

-* It prevent anonymous spammers from flooding your website with comments with links
-* It's astonishingly lightweight
+* The SPAM is just dropped before reaching your database
+* It does not annoy the average user (have you said CAPTCHA?)
+* It does not need maintainment (have you said public blacklist?)
+* It counts how much spam the system has blocked (for your personal satisfaction)
+* You can display this counter from your Dashboard or from the `[no_links_please_anti_spam_counter]` shortcode
+* Very lightweight and KISS design (keep it simple and stupid)
-* It's impressively not full of crapware
+* It has not crapware
-* It automagically works

-## Antifeatures
+## Known bugs

-* It provides an unuseful Dashboard widget
-* It provides an unuseful shortcode (`[no_links_please_anti_spam_counter]`)
+* It imposes a netiquette
-* It prevents URLs in comments from anonymous users

 ## Installation

 As every WordPress plugin:

 1. Download this repository as `.zip` file ([master.zip](https://github.com/valerio-bozzolan/wp-no-links-please-anti-spam/archive/master.zip))
-2. Place it in your `/wp-content/plugins/` directory
-3. Activate the plugin
+2. Activate the plugin
-4. Do not put URLs into your comments when not logged-in :^)

 ## Customization